kaioposnky/k-wings/README.md

       # tar, tar_gz, tar_zstd, zip
       archive_format: tar_gz

+    # settings for the s3 backup driver
+    s3:
+      # how many threads to use when creating a .gz s3 backup
+      create_threads: 4
+      # how long in seconds to wait until a backup part is uploaded to s3
+      part_upload_timeout: 7200
+      # how often to attempt retrying each failed backup part
+      retry_limit: 10

     # settings for the ddup-bak backup driver
     ddup_bak:
       # how many threads to use when creating a ddup-bak backup